minhlu-i/notify-service/README.md

 6. Users should have access to their previous/old notifications (AKA notifications or notification center).
 7. Some push or email notifications shouldn’t be recorded/visible in the user’s notification center (such as a marketing alert about a discount, or another short-living alert), and vice versa, some notifications that are visible in the user’s notification center, shouldn’t have produced an alert such as a push notification (or an email have been sent).
 8. Users should be able to customize the notifications consumption (frequency, categories, channels ..), for example, set a preferred channel for some type of notifications, or even turn that off.
+9. User can access to their service APIs with JWT token.

 ## Technique